quicwg/multipath/draft-lmbdhk-quic-multipath.md

 has been successfully negotiated.

-To add a new path to an existing multipath QUIC connection, a client starts a path validation on the chosen path.
+To add a new path to an existing multipath QUIC connection, a client starts a path validation on the chosen path, as further described in Section {{setup}}.
 In this version of the document, a QUIC server does not initiate the creation of a path, but it can validate a new path created by a client.
 A new path can only be used once it has been validated.
 Each endpoint associates a Path identifier to each path.
 This identifier is notably used when a peer sends a PATH_ABANDON frame